Avoiding Corporate Governance Failures Begins With Better Understanding the Board’s Oversight Role

 Board Leadership: It’s the Board leaders (Chairs and Committee Chairs) who ultimately determine what the Board focuses on.
 Some take their direction from the CEO – a basic governance mistake.
 Others are respected, experienced leaders who understand the Board’s role and the relationship with the CEO.
 As a Board Chair, what kind of focus are you leading your Board towards?

 Board Culture: Studies show that organizations with Boards who work well together and with the CEO perform better.
 However, working well together doesn’t mean always agreeing on everything.
 Focus your Board and CEO on risk and strategy.
 How well is it working together on these priorities?
 What’s missing?

-At Boardroom Metrics our mission is to eliminate governance failures by helping Boards focus on their role.
-We do that through consulting, training and public speaking.
+At Boardroom Metrics our mission is to eliminate governance failures by helping Boards understand and execute their oversight role.
+Our services include Board and CEO assessments as well as Board training.
 If we can be of more assistance, please let us know at [email protected]